Troubleshoot data problems

 *Equivalent steps for Android users:

 - Make sure your device is connected to Wi-Fi.

 - Open Settings.

 - Tap Check for Updates.
 If an update is available, an Update button will appear.
 Tap it.

 - Install.
 Depending on the OS, you'll see Install Now, Reboot and install, or Install System Software.
 Tap it.

 Unable to resolve your issue?

-Certain issues may need to be resolved through a TELUS Support Agent.for support using the chat window, or your preferred contact method.
+Certain issues may need to be resolved through a TELUS Support Agent.
+Please contact us for further assistance.